 CO Exposure Notifications is a free and voluntary service developed in partnership with Google and Apple that can notify users of possible exposure to COVID-19.
 By opting in, your Android or iPhone device will share anonymous tokens with other CO Exposure Notifications users using your phone’s Bluetooth.
 If another user you’ve been near tests positive for COVID-19 within a 14-day period, the service will notify you.
 If you test positive, you can easily and anonymously notify others to stop the spread of COVID-19.
 Visit the Colorado Department of Public Health and Environment website to learn more about the app.

-If and when you’re on campus in the spring, please be sure to follow the health and safety protocols outlined below.
+When you’re on campus, please be sure to follow the health and safety protocols outlined below.
 These requirements are based on guidance from the Colorado Department of Public Health and Environment, the Colorado Department of Higher Education, the Centers for Disease Control, and the Tri-County Health Department.
+For more information and guidance, please visit the Tri-County Health Department Isolation and Quarantine COVID-19 Fact Sheet page.

 Before coming to campus, do a thorough personal assessment and ask yourself these three questions...